-To help you with your decision the course content for each GCSE is outlined in this booklet.
+So, now the choice is yours and to help you with your decision the course content for each GCSE is outlined in this booklet.
 Talk to your subject teachers and parents.
 Do not choose a subject because your best friend is doing it or because you like the teacher!
 Choose a subject because you enjoy it, expect to excel in it and, if appropriate, it meets the requirements for any future career path.
 Please be aware that some subjects have certain requirements; these are to be found in the relevant subject sections and should be considered carefully before subject choices are made.